atrawog/mcp-streamablehttp-client/README.md

 ## License

-MIT License - see LICENSE file for details
+Apache License 2.0 - see LICENSE file for details